On the existence of paradoxical motions of generically rigid graphs on the sphere: Bonds and NAP-colorings

 If we assume that the number of red edges is bigger than $|I|-2$, the previous map cannot be dominant.
 Hence, its image satisfies at least one algebraic equation.
 Analogously, if the number of blue edges is bigger than $|J|-2$, we obtain an algebraic equation between the spherical lengths of blue edges.

 By assumption, the number of edges is bigger than $|I|+|J|-4$, so at least one of the previous conditions is met, hence we get an equation for the spherical lengths of edges.
-Notice that a class for which the condition $|E|>2|V|-4$ holds is the one of Laman graphs (i.e.\ minimally rigid graphs in the plane).
-In \cite{Eftekhari2018} it is proven that Laman graphs are also minimally rigid on the sphere.
+Notice that a class for which the condition $|E|>2|V|-4$ holds is the one of Laman graphs (i.e.\ minimally rigid graphs in the plane or, equivalently, on the sphere).